As if osteoporosis drugs couldn’t get any worse, recent research reveals that they may cause hair loss… to the point of baldness.

 This popular bisphosphonate was prescribed to me back when I was first diagnosed with osteoporosis in 2004.

 After I collected myself from the shock of being told I had a serious “disease” that could only be managed with drugs, I tore up the prescription and resolved to get at the root cause of osteoporosis.
-This is what brought about the Save Our Bones Program.
+This is what brought about the Osteoporosis Reversal Program.

 It’s a good thing I never took Fosamax, because baldness is only one item on a long list of frightening side effects that Fosamax can cause, including the irreversible condition known as osteonecrosis of the jaw.